 However, advertising should not be viewed as an expense.
 You don’t look at a particular stock or bond and say “that’s too expensive” so I won’t invest.
 No, you look at the potential returns to make a decision.

-That’s the same approach you need to take with Google AdWords.
+That’s the same approach you need to take with Google Ads.
 To quickly estimate whether or not you could profitably advertise on relevant keywords, use the following formula:

 (estimated sales conversion rates) x (average value per customer) = Maximum cost per click